programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 df['newcol'] = df['col1'].map(str) + df['col2'].map(str)

 Turn your clean data into GeoJSON by saving it as census.geojson and test it out in http://geojson.io.
 Do the results look better now?
 Good!

+## Using Leaflet to Create a Web Map

 ### I now have good GeoJSON data.
 Lets make a map!